Does Haskell have stack overflow?

 For example, although in theory the C# compiler could detect and convert tail recursive functions to loops, I know (at least is what I’ve heard) that currently it doesn’t do that.
 So there is absolutely no point in nowadays making the functions tail recursive.
 Is that it?

-READ ALSO: What is the best size for a full-length mirror?
+READ ALSO: What is one of the latest technology?

 What is lazy-evaluation in Haskell?